 The Main Control Mounting Plate holds the Main Control Board, the Programming and Display Board, and the optional Logic Interface Board.

-Drives rated B125 and C125 have a small fan mounted to the bottom left corner of the Main Control Mounting Plate.
-This fan and its mounting do not affect the following procedures.
+Figure 2.7 Main Control Mounting Plate

-ATTENTION: Disconnect power from the drive before disassembling the drive.
+ATTENTION: Disconnect and lock out power from the drive before disassembling the drive.
 Failure to disconnect power may result in death or serious injury.
 A bus charge neon indicator provides visual indication that bus voltage is present.
 Verify bus voltage by measuring the voltage between +DC and -DC on Terminal Block TB1.
 Do not attempt to service the drive until the neon indicator has extinguished and the bus voltage has discharged to zero volts.